-Project No. #09-052.000 Control No. 1984-152 Mizner Trail Properties Boca Del Mar PUD Page 10 of 27 and garages.
+Parking throughout the Boca del Mar has been designed to accommodate the type of use on each parcel.
+In some cases (civic and multifamily parcels) parking lots have been created in appropriate areas proximate to the specific uses and in other cases (single family neighborhoods) individual parking is provided utilizing driveways and garages.
 Due to the nature and age of the project, there are few if any opportunities for shared parking as the current mix of uses is primarily residential with a small amount of civic and commercial uses on separate designated tracts.